Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 But this combined with (\ref{eq:w'b<w'ci}) contradicts the strict concavity of $w$.

-Since -- for sufficiently large $k$ -- Bob does not receive anything from the enlargement, by resource-monotonicity he must receive at least half of slice \#1.
+Since --- for sufficiently large $k$ --- Bob does not receive anything from the enlargement, by resource-monotonicity he must receive at least half of slice \#1.
 The same is true for Alice, so both of them must receive exactly half of slice \#1.
-This gives them a total absolute value of $t$.
-Thus,
+Thus each of them has an absolute value of exactly $t$, so their relative values are:

 Apply Lemma \ref{lem:infi} with $j=$Alice, $i=$Bob and $H=$Alice's share of slice \#1:

 Apply Lemma \ref{lem:infi} with $j=$Bob, $i=$Alice and $H=$Bob's share of slice \#1:

 Combine these two inequalities to obtain $t w'(t) = s w'(s)$, for any $t\geq 1/2$.
 Formally,